dachaparrop/WriteUps/UQBAR-CTF-Hack-The-Box-08-2024/Challenge_012A0094/README.md

 ![5](./assets/5.png)

-This looks like **binary** code, after decoding it from binary, we get our precious flag:
+This looks like **binary** code, after decoding it from binary, we get our precious flag 🐇:

 ![6](./assets/6.png)